 This helps cover your costs if your business is unable to operate due to an unforeseen event, such as flooding or another natural disaster.
 Insurance providers determine the cost based on the risk of such an event occurring and how much coverage you need.

 Auto insurance for commercial vehicles covers any vehicle accidents your employees get into while using your cars, vans, trucks, or other business- owned vehicles.
 Premiums depend on how and where you drive, your employees’ driving records, and state coverage requirements.

 Understanding Insurance Deductibles

 In the simplest terms, an insurance deductible is the amount of money you have to pay out of pocket before the insurance company starts paying the bills.
 Typically the amount you have to pay before insurance kicks in is a dollar amount, but it could be a percentage of a property’s insured value.

 Sometimes deductibles can vary in the same policy depending on the type of damage experienced.
 For instance, loss due to a break-in or vandalism might have a lower deductible than earthquake damage, even when written into the same policy.

 Ultimately, choosing a higher deductible comes down to risk analysis.
-If it’s probable that you’ll have to make an insurance claim, you may want to choose a lower threshold for when insurance steps in.
+If it is probable that you will have to make an insurance claim, you may want to choose a lower threshold for when insurance steps in.

 For each and every form of insurance you purchase for your company, you should analyze your company’s unique needs and liabilities and shop around for an insurance provider that offers more options for deductibles.
 You can also look into policies with zero deductibles or disappearing deductibles.